 A good place to find these foods?
-Your local farmers market, which is also a great place to meet the people who grew your food.
+Your local farmers market, which is also a great place to meet the people who grew your food and learn about farming.
 Start a conversation to learn more about how your food is grown and support farmers who grow in a way that matches your values.

 What to ask: Did you grow this food?
 If not, who did?

 What to listen for/inquire more about: For many small producers, the person selling food at the market is also involved with growing it.
 If not, ask about the people who did.
 Are they provided with the resources and support for a healthy work environment that produces healthy foods?
 Are they protected from pesticides?
 Do they work reasonable hours with equitable pay?

 What to ask: What farming practices do you use?

 What to listen for/inquire more about: Regenerative farming uses practices that protect the soil like: reduced tilling, cover cropping, rotating crops, composting, not using synthetic chemicals, growing perennial and diverse crops, and introducing trees and animals into agricultural systems.
 Integrated pest management is also something to look for.
 Your farmer may use organic or biodynamic methods and— even if they’re not certified—a good indicator that they may be on the path to regenerative farming.

 What to ask: How do you know your farm soil is healthy?